Durkhai/Physical-Verification-using-SKY130-/README.md

 ### GDS read

 Firstly, the GDS files for the skywater library cells were read into magic with the istyle sky130().
+The cell and2_1 was loaded.

 ![image](https://user-images.githubusercontent.com/102425944/195670235-d991cc6d-d053-4d67-b5a4-607f8d748812.png)